Becoming a Rails Girls Summer of Code Coaching Company

 Berlin-based team applying with a Ruby project for this year’s @RailsGirlsSoC?
 We want to be your coaching company! http://devnull.absolventa.de/2016/02/25/we-want-to-work-with-you-during-rgsoc-2016/— Carsten Zimmermann (@carpgezwitscher) February 25, 2016

-They also wrote a more detailed blog post including the following details:
+They linked to a more detailed blog post including the following details:

-Why their company wants to host a team
+- Why their company wanted to host a team,

-What they can offer to students (a desk, a team of coaches, an inclusive, safe space to work in)
+- What they could offer to students (a desk, a team of coaches, an inclusive, safe space to work in),

 What if our team is not chosen?

-If your team is not chosen (neither as a sponsored nor a volunteer team), you are still free to do your own summer of code together with two very passionate women working on a chosen OSS project.
-We encourage you to take the team on as interns or offer similar positions during the summer.
+Teams have to apply for Rails Girls Summer of Code and we can usually only fund a small number of teams out of the many applications we get.
+If your team is not chosen, you are of course still welcome to create your own summer of code with two very passionate people working on a chosen OSS project.
+We encourage you to take the team on as interns or offer similar positions for the duration of three months.